-Effectively listening is imperative to the communication process.
-Providing feedback through mirroring and the use of open-ended questions also facilitates the communication process.
+Relationships require effective listening and are imperative to the communication process.
+Providing feedback through mirroring and using open-ended questions also facilitates the communication process.

 Communication is a shared responsibility.